Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 • Buyer: The person purchasing the goods will receive them upon final delivery.

-• Free: How far is the seller obligated to deliver the goods to be picked up by the buyer?
+• Free: How far is the seller obligated to deliver the goods to be picked up by the Buyer?

 • Carrier: The party that is obligated to transport the goods.
 This can be done by any means necessary, for instance, by ship, rail, or truck.